 Habitat in the wild

-The Striped Raphael Catfish belongs to the family Doradidae.
-Doradidae is a family of catfish commonly known as “thorny catfish” or “talking catfish.”
-These catfish are primarily found in South America and are known for their unique appearance, with bony plates and sometimes spines covering their bodies.
+The striped Raphael catfish, a member of the Doradidae family, is commonly known as a “thorny catfish” or “talking catfish.”
+These fascinating fish are primarily found in South America and are notable for their unique appearance, characterized by bony plates and spines covering their bodies.

 Description